 Like an expert CBT therapist, Gawande acknowledges the fear that many of us harbor about using checklists—and scrutinizes any basis for truth behind it:

 The fear people have about the idea of adherence to protocol is rigidity.
 They imagine mindless automatons, heads down in a checklist, incapable of looking out their windshield and coping with the real world in front of them.

 But what you find, when a checklist is well made, is exactly the opposite.

-In my experience, people—but especially people with ADHD—don’t change until they challenge their underlying beliefs.
-If you consider yourself “allergic” to lists, this might be an important read for you.
+In my experience, people don’t change until they challenge their underlying beliefs.
+If you have adult ADHD and consider yourself “allergic” to checklists, you might find this an important read.